hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 **RESIZING A BLOCK DEVICE IMAGE**

 Ceph Block Device images are thin provisioned.
-They don’t actually use any physical storage until you begin saving data to them.
+They don't actually use any physical storage until you begin saving data to them.
 However, they do have a maximum capacity that you set with the --size option.
 If you want to increase (or decrease) the maximum size of a Ceph Block Device image, execute the following:

 	rbd resize --image image1 --size 2048